mike-weiner/maw-resources/README.md

 - `[maw_resources num="-1" maw_show_resource_author="false" maw_show_resource_description="false"]` - This shorcode will pull in all of your resources no matter their category or tag, and it will _not_ show the author **or** the description in the display.
 The posts will be ordered by the title of your resources in ascending order.

 ## Frequently Asked Questions

+### I have installed and activated this plugin, but nothing seems to be working.

+For this plugin to work, you need to have [CMB2](https://github.com/CMB2/CMB2) installed on your website!

 ### Where do I find and create new resources?